Common Sense Media Review

 Is It Any Good?

 But this isn't only the Grinch's story.
-It's also Cindy Lou's, as she attempts to convince Santa to grant her selfless wish.
+It's also Cindy-Lou's, as she tries to convince Santa to grant her selfless wish.
 To accomplish her goal, there's a subplot involving a group of her friends, a kid-led caper that should appeal to younger audiences.
 Jones is well cast as a loving mom, and Kenan Thompson adds comic relief as a Whoville resident who misguidedly believes that the Grinch is his pal.
 For its enduring messages about kindness and love, it's hard to find fault in The Grinch, but it's unlikely to surpass Chuck Jones' famous animated special on the "holiday classics" list.

 Talk to Your Kids About ...